 Generally, safety glasses that you can buy without prescription usually protect your eyes if you wear contacts or don’t need glasses.
 These glasses usually wrap around your eyes to form a shield against the elements.
 Make sure to buy glasses with lenses made of polycarbonate, which is the strongest lens material available.

-Safety and Tactical frame features
+Features of Safety and Tactical Frames

 Lenses for Safety and Tactical Glasses

 Polycarbonate lenses offer "bounce back" and "blow back" protection.
 They’re also highly resistant to impact.
 However, other materials for safety lenses can also meet thickness requirements.

 Tactical frames come in an array of colors which can be used in various lighting conditions.
 Orange and yellow lenses block blue light and haze.
 Bright yellow lenses work well in low light or foggy conditions.